HelenLiu0609/HelenLiu0609/README.md

 - 👋 Hi, I’m @HelenLiu
 - 🧐 Ph.D student in Applied Psychology: School of Humanities and Social Science, The Chinese University of Hong Kong (Shenzhen), Shenzhen, China
-- “Laziness is the TRUE Mother of Invention”
+- “Laziness is the TRUE Mother of Coding”
 - 📫 Reach me at helenliu0609@hotmail.com!

 Research Interests